 Other pages are devoted to Le Moulin Rouge and Le Moulin de la Galette.
-They were lynchpin cabarets in Montmartre, and are visited in the first two novels.
-There are two other cabarets have starring roles in A Harmony of Hells.
+They were lynchpin cabarets in Montmartre and are visited in the first two novels.
+Here are two other cabarets with starring roles in A Harmony of Hells.
 And, beyond them, many other fascinating venues important in the era.

-Here is L’Enfer, Hell, where Averill Charron and Blaise Dancier meet for the first time.
+The first is the Cabaret de l’Enfer, Hell, where Averill Charron and Blaise Dancier meet for the first time.

 At night, patrons are greeted at the door by a demon or a Satanic figure.
 Inside, the sculptures of damned souls continue to writhe and crevices in the walls teem with various visual effects of fire, molten metals, and hissing puffs of sulfurous steam.